People are more afraid of speaking in public than they are of dying.

 John Medina, author of Brain Rules says “Audiences check out after 10 minutes, but you can keep grabbing them back by telling narratives or creating events rich in emotion”.

-Plan to insert natural breaks that are engaging but not just you talking about your topic.
+Plan to insert natural breaks that are engaging.

 Here are some ways to do this: